harris-ippp/harris-ippp.github.io/weather.md

 <img src="img/piecewise.png" width="50%">

-The model indeed fits a sharp drop in the slope at 51.7±1.6° F, from 2.0±0.1 to 0.6±0.1 crimes per degree fahrenheit.
+The model indeed fits a drop in the slope at 51.7±1.6° F, from 2.0±0.1 to 0.6±0.1 crimes per degree fahrenheit.

 Alternative specifications for this behavior, for example as a quadratic, did not reliably converge.

-Note that as specified, this model still fits a single absolute reduction in crime across years, rather than a percentage fluctuation
+Note that as specified, this model still fits a single absolute reduction in crime across years, rather than a percentage fluctuation.
 The latter specification would potentially be more appropriate, but is not natural with `statsmodels`.

 ### The Most-Susceptible Types of Crime